michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 - n: an irrational motive for performing trivial or repetitive actions, even against your will
 - n: an urge to do or say something that might be better left undone or unsaid
 ### Family
+- compulsion: compulsions+
+- compel: compelled, compelling, compels, compulsion, compulsive
+- compelling: compellingly
-compulsion: compulsions+;compel: compelled, compelling, compels, compulsion, compulsive;compelling: compellingly;compulsive: compulsively, compulsiveness, compulsives, compulsivity
+- compulsive: compulsively, compulsiveness, compulsives, compulsivity
 ### Examples
 - Older titles include such favorites as “Beverly Hills Cop” and “National Lampoon’s Animal House,” and the classic drama “Compulsion” with Orson Welles.
 - The problem, he continued, “is when the compulsion doesn’t achieve its purpose.”